 Traditional residence halls with community or quad style bathrooms are cleaned daily by housekeeping staff.
 In suite-style rooms or rooms with private bathrooms, the residents are responsible for cleaning the bathrooms.

 What about my laundry?

 There are washers and dryers in each residence hall.
 Students can use their One Card (points) or quarters to use the laundry machines.

 Can I bring my car?

 Freshman resident students (29 or less credits) are eligible to purchase a parking permit.
 Only West Village Garage resident permits will be available to Freshmen residents, regardless of where their housing is located on campus.
 Parking for West Village residents will be on the upper levels of the West Village Garage.
 Please go to the Parking & Transportation Services website for additional information.

-Your Net ID is the first part of your email address at Towson University (firstname.lastname@example.org).
+Your Net ID is typically the first part of your email address at Towson University (firstname.lastname@example.org).